15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Children’s Museum Houston

-Right in the heart of Houston’s Museum District is the Children’s Museum Houston.
-If you’re traveling with kids in tow, it’s the perfect opportunity for your youngest travel companions to let some of their pent-up energy out and learn about the world around them.
+The Children’s Museum Houston is located in the heart of the Houston Museum District.
+If you’re traveling with kids, it’s the perfect opportunity for your youngest travel companions to release some of their pent-up energy and learn about the world around them.

 Children's Museum Houston

-Kids as young as three will be enchanted by the educational exhibits and challenge courses at the Children’s Museum Hoston.
-During each interview experience, they’ll be free to explore age-guided STEM themes and, ultimately, play all day.
+The educational exhibits and challenge courses at the Children’s Museum Houston will enchant kids as young as three.
+During each experience, they’ll be free to explore age-guided STEM themes and, ultimately, play all day.

-The Children’s Museum Houston aims to bring you a stress-free excursion with your kiddos, and every last detail has been thought of to do just that.
-The museum cafe menu was even designed with picky eaters in mind so you can breeze through lunchtime without a hiccup.
+The Children’s Museum Houston aims to provide a stress-free excursion with your kiddos, and every last detail has been thought of to do just that.
+The museum cafe menu was even designed with picky eaters in mind, so you can breeze through lunchtime without a hiccup.

 Market Square Park